MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 The installation process checks if a 32-bit OS is running, as 64-bit is currently not supported.
 This check also fails if the kernel is running in 64-bit mode.
 This is the default for Raspberry Pi models 4 and newer.

-To be able to run the installation, you have to switch to the 32-bit mode by modifying the `config.txt` ([check for the correct location as it has changed since bookworm](https://www.raspberrypi.com/documentation/computers/config_txt.html)) and add/change the line `arm_64bit=0`.
+To be able to run the installation, you have to switch to the 32-bit mode by modifying the `config.txt` and add/change the line `arm_64bit=0`.
+Up to Bullseye, the `config.txt` file is located at `/boot/`.
+Since Bookworm, the location changed to `/boot/firmware/` ([see here](https://www.raspberrypi.com/documentation/computers/config_txt.html)).

 Reboot before you proceed.
 </details>

 ## Install Phoniebox software